$ cd fundamentals-of-devops

 http_port: 8080

-Use the --extra-vars
+command, adding the --extra-vars

-flag to pass a variables file to ansible-playbook
+flag to pass in the variables file:

 $ ansible-playbook \